nickynicolson/md-poster-template/README.md

 # md-poster-template
-Template repo to build a latex beamerposter from content authored in markdown
+Template repo to build a latex beamerposter from content authored in markdown.
+Adapted from [beamerposter example on Overleaf](https://www.overleaf.com/latex/templates/beamerposter-flow-multicolumn/bsypntvtjtvf)

 ## How to use